 Sliding window are another option from some companies.
 They work like sliding doors, with the window leaf sliding from one side to another.

 Whilst we have seen sliding windows used in contemporary house design, we haven't seen them used often in garden office design.
-This Contemporary Garden Rooms design is one of the few examples we've seen.
-It's a shame, we think they are a clever, stylish alternative!
+Maybe you will be the first!

 Rectangular windows, whether they be awning windows or fixed pane designs, are a big trend in garden office design.
 They are often used on the side or rear walls, where the view might not be as good, but you want to let in light.